 Some of the most popular career opportunities after a BA in Political Science include Policy Analyst, Civil Servant, Journalism, Foreign Service Officer, Politics, PR Manager, etc.

-The best course after a BA in Political Science includes an MA in Political Science, MA in International Relations, MA in Public Policy, or MA in Mass Communication.
+The best course after a BA in Political Science includes an MA in Political Science, an MA in International Relations, an MA in Public Policy, or an MA in Mass Communication.

 The subjects under the BA Political Science course are Indian Political Thought, Western Political Thought, Comparative Politics, International Relations, Public Administration, Global Politics, Political Theory, Political Ideologies, Indian Foreign Policy, etc.

-Yes, there is a Parliamentary internship: Interning for both the Senate and the House of Representatives may provide the ideal opportunity for you if you want to participate in the higher ranks of administration.
+Yes, there is a Parliamentary internship, for both the Senate and the House of Representatives, which may provide the ideal opportunity for you if you want to participate in the higher ranks of administration.

-A graduate of BA Political Science earns an average income of Rs.4,56,814 LPA in India.
+A graduate of BA Political Science earns an average income of INR 4,56,814 LPA in India.

 The field of political science is said to have originated with Aristotle.
-He was a great Greek thinker in philosophy.
+He was a great Greek philosopher.

 The job opportunities following a BA in political science include the government sector, banking, PR, news reporting, public perception analysis, and the field of social work.